Mighty2Skiddie/Telegram-AI-agent-to-convert-pdf-into-csv-with-matches/README.md

 Solution: Built the entire workflow to be triggered from Telegram, where users can send a PDF and receive back a CSV with matched catalog items without interacting with any other system

-## 🎁 Bonus Ideas (Optional/Stretch Goals)
-- Use Supabase for storing the product catalog as a vector database
-- Add language translation (Hebrew RFQ to English)
-- Enable “chat with the invoice” LLM flow
-- Add webhook to log RFQ history to Google Sheets

 ## 📤 Submission